gbowerman/azure-minecraft/scriptcraft-on-ubuntu/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

+Warning: This template is not maintained.
+You're welcome to use it as a base and submit a PR to improve it though :-)

 This template deploys and sets up a customized Scriptcraft server on an Ubuntu Virtual Machine, with you as the operator.
 It also deploys an Azure Storage Account, Virtual Network, Public IP addresses and a Network Interface.

 You can set common Minecraft server properties as parameters at deployment time.
 Once the deployment is successful you can connect to the DNS address of the VM with a Minecraft launcher.